Createdd/Writing/articles/ReduxQuestionScores.md

 const updateQuestionScore = bindActionCreators(QuestionActionCreators.updateQuestionScore, dispatch);
 ```

-- update the event handlers on the components accordingly
+- update the event handlers on the components accordingly (counter, question and scoreboard components)
--
+- the header and stopwatch components don't need changes, because they do not participate in the Redux cycle